- Graduate School

-- Read professional journals and newsletters in the library and on-line
+- Read professional journals and newsletters in CRA Resource Room

-- Narrow choices to one or two career fields and complete research efforts begun during Junior year.
+- Narrow choices to one or two career fields and complete research efforts started during Junior year.

-- Decide to which programs you will apply.
+- Decide to which graduate school programs you will apply.
 Consider the following:

-*Focus or "fit" of program with your particular interests/ needs
+*Focus or "fit" of program with your particular interests and needs

 *Availability of grad assistantships and financial need

-- Thoroughly research schools’ websites to learn about each program and to obtain admission materials, and financial aid information
+- Write to schools and obtain catalog, admission materials, and financial aid information

-- Call or e-mail grad programs and ask any further questions regarding fit between your interests and their program, types of employment recent graduates of their program have, and any prerequisites you may need.
+- Decide on at least 3 grad schools to which you will apply.
+Do back-up plan of at least 3 more programs.
+Call grad programs and ask any further questions regarding fit between your interests and their program, any prerequisites you may need

 - Ask 3 professors who know you well and have had you in class to write letters of recommendation for grad school - give them at least 3 weeks notice before due date and provide all helpful information to them.